sanity-io/example-company-website-gatsby-sanity-combo/README.md

 cd example-company-website-gatsby-sanity-combo
 npm install

-# Install the Sanity CLI
+# Install or upgrade the Sanity CLI to
+# make sure you are on v0.140.0 or higher
 npm install -g @sanity/cli
 # Set up Sanity,io account and project (≈ 45s)
 npm run init